GowthamGajini/climate_now/README.md

 - Capybara is used for browser-based/system tests.
 Before running system tests, ensure Capybara is installed

+## Install Turbo and ImportMap to use turbo stream

+- bin/rails importmap:install
+- bin/rails turbo:install

 ## Note

 - Created a simple HomeController for the landing page.
+- Landing page contains search bar, which can be used for weather related information